c4software/vuejs-cordova-sample/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production to run in Cordova
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

 # Cordova